AI winter timeline graph showing funding collapse periods

 AI winter explained simply refers to periods when enthusiasm, funding, and public interest in artificial intelligence sharply decline after waves of unrealistic expectations.
 These downturns are not failures of AI itself, but corrections caused by the gap between hype and real-world capability.

 Over the last 70 years, artificial intelligence has experienced multiple cycles of explosive optimism followed by deep disappointment.
-Understanding AI winter is critical today, as generative AI once again sits at the peak of global attention.
+Understanding AI winter is critical today, as generative AI once again sits at the peak of global attention — and tools like agentic AI systems are accelerating adoption faster than ever before.

 The First AI Winter: When Rules Failed Reality